wso2/product-apim-training/Dealtime/README.md

 ![image](Readme%20file%20images/7.png)

-Following code shows how the scopes are authorized to access the INVENTORY button\.
+- Following code shows how the scopes are authorized to access the INVENTORY button\.

 ![image](Readme%20file%20images/8.png)

 ![image](Readme%20file%20images/9.png)

-1. Publish the API\.
+3. Publish the API\.

-	Then click Save & Publish button to publish the API\.
+- Then click Save & Publish button to publish the API\.

 ![image](Readme%20file%20images/10.png)

-          Publish the rest of the APIs like this\.
+- Publish the rest of the APIs like this.

 ![image](Readme%20file%20images/11.png)

-	Consuming the APIs from an Application
+__Consuming the APIs from an Application__

 1. Browse API Store and find APIs\.

-	After publishing the APIs we can see all the published APIs in the [https://localhost:9443/store/](https://localhost:9443/publisher/)
+- After publishing the APIs we can see all the published APIs in the [https://localhost:9443/store/](https://localhost:9443/publisher/)

 ![image](Readme%20file%20images/12.png)

-1. Create user account on Store\.
+2. Create user account on Store\.

 	SignUp in Api Store and then sign in using username and password that you provide\.

-1. Create Application\.
+3. Create Application\.

 	Go to the APPLICATION and create new application by navigating to ADD APPLICATION

 			Name =  DealtimeShoppingApplication

 ![image](Readme%20file%20images/13.png)

 ![image](Readme%20file%20images/14.png)

-1. Subscribe Application to APIs\.
+4. Subscribe Application to APIs\.

 Go to the APIS and select an API, then in Applications select DealtimeShoppingApplication then select a Tier then click Subscribe to subscribe for particular API